Stassi, Angels make Royal pain of Kowar's major league debut - WHIZ News

 Dylan Bundy (1-6) snapped a 10-game winless streak.
 He allowed two runs and six hits in 5 2/3 innings, striking out two.

-Kowar, the 33rd overall pick in the 2018 amateur draft, faced seven batters before being lifted after two-thirds of an inning.
-The 24-year-old right-hander allowed four runs on three hits and two walks.
-It was the 14th time since 1980, according to Sportradar, that a rookie starting pitcher allowed four or more runs and did not make it out of the first inning in his debut.
+“He had some close pitches and they fought off some pitches I didn’t think they would,” Matheny said.
+“His count got to the point where we had to protect him.
+I hated to take him out there.
+He was throwing fine, but I’m just not going to put him in a spot to where we potentially put him in harm.

+“You take tonight as one of those growing opportunities.
+You let it go and look forward to start preparing for the next one.”

-Kowar also threw three wild pitches in the first inning, marking the first time since 2003 any pitcher had done that in the opening frame.
+Kowar’s three wild pitches in the first inning marked the first time since 2003 any pitcher had done that in the opening frame.

-Hunter Dozier, who came into the game batting .146, went 3 for 3 with two doubles.
+Hunter Dozier, who came into the game batting .146, went 3 for 4 with two doubles for the Royals.

 Kowar got Justin Upton to ground out on his second pitch before things went south as the next four batters reached base.

-Shohei Ohtani drew a walk and advanced to second on a wild pitch before scoring on Anthony Rendon’s single.
-Jared Walsh was walked before both advanced a base on another wild pitch.
-Stassi’s RBI single gave the Angels a 2-0 lead.
+Shohei Ohtani walked and advanced to second on a wild pitch before scoring on Anthony Rendon’s single.
+Jared Walsh also walked before both runners moved up on another wild pitch.
+Stassi’s RBI single scored Ohtani and gave the Angels a 2-0 lead.

-Stassi went to second on a wild pitch before José Iglesias made the second out with a grounder.
-Kowar’s night ended, though, after Juan Lagares’ single drove in Stassi.
+Stassi went to second on a wild pitch before José Iglesias made the second out with a grounder that brought in Walsh.
+Kowar’s night ended after Juan Lagares’ single drove in Stassi.

 The Royals got to 4-2 in the second on Jorge Soler’s solo homer to left-center and Dozier’s RBI double.